Stem Cell Research

 Stem Cells for Transverse Myelitis

 Patients suffering from uncommon conditions, such as transverse myelitis, often have limited treatment options, since these conditions lack the funding and the research needed to understand the disease and its causes.
 Here we will discuss stem cells for Transverse Myelitis.
-Regenerative medicine, also known as stem cell therapy, unlocks a new understanding of conditions and…
+Regenerative medicine, also known as regenerative medicine, unlocks a new understanding of conditions and treatments.…

 Allogeneic Bone Marrow-Derived Mesenchymal Stem Cell Safety in Idiopathic Parkinson’s Disease